 The EP (read review here) was the perfect introduction to Acey’s wide-ranging spectrum of influences.
 The Trouble I Make charted on Triple J Unearthed, and received airplay from DJs around Australia, and on 101x and KUTX in Austin.

-In 2016, she joined forces with members of some her favourite Austin bands - Benjamin Burdick (bass; The Preservation, Star Parks), Keith Lough (guitar; Burgess Meredith, Star Parks, A. Sinclair, Erika Wennerstrom) and Josh Merry (drums; Sweet Spirit, Glass Grapes, Tear Dungeon)- to form Go Fever.
-2017 has already seen the group perform at SXSW as an official showcase act, share a bill with White Denim during Hot Summer Nights Festival, tour the West Coast from San Diego to Seattle, and head to Marfa for Viva Big Bend Festival and sign onto Nine Mile Records' booking roster.
+In 2016, she joined forces with members of some her favourite Austin bands - Burdick, Keith Lough (guitar), Josh Merry (drums) and Dillon Randolph (keys) - to form Go Fever.
+2017 has seen the group perform at SXSW as an official showcase act, share a bill with White Denim during Hot Summer Nights, tour the West Coast, play Viva Big Bend Festival and sign onto Nine Mile Records' booking roster.
 In June, Acey was selected to be a part of ATX6, a program wherein local industry and media annually nominate 6 of Austin's best songwriters to travel to France, Germany, Japan and Canada and perform at music festivals.

 Go Fever's self-titled debut proves Acey Monaro isn't just one of Austin's best songwriters, but an heir to the likes of Elvis Costello - OVRLD, 3/28/17

 Go Fever really shouldn't be this good already.
 It's sort of an unspoken rule of being in a rock 'n roll band that you kinda have to put in some time, you know, sucking.
 Or at the very least being mediocre for a little while.
 Apparently, nobody told Go Fever about this much-suffered phenomenon, because their very first album smacks of a band who knows exactly what they want to achieve musically and who has every tool at their disposal to achieve that vision - Do512 4/28/17